Categories

 This was surprisingly awkward early on, as Mika and Yuu was a styles clash and they took a while to get on the same page.
 To be honest they both need to work on their improvisation, as when things went a little off they didn’t cover very well and ended up drawing more attention to what should have been small, barely noticeable mistakes.

-Interestingly, tagging the match’s least experienced wrestler in is what smoothed things out, as Minami is a Sendai trainee and as such has a lot of familiarity and comfort wrestling Iwata & Chihiro.
-Minami trying to put up a fight against more her experienced compatriots made a great anchoring story for the match.
+Interestingly, tagging the match’s least experienced wrestler in is what smoothed things out, as Manami is a Sendai trainee and as such has a lot of familiarity and comfort wrestling Iwata & Chihiro.
+Manami trying to put up a fight against more her experienced compatriots made a great anchoring story for the match.

 It’s impressive the level of show Sendai Girls was able to put on overall even with their legend missing (Meiko was absent from the show due to traveling to Europe), and a treat to see them out in their home area.
 Would love to go out there again.